CocoaPress/docs/docs/Advanced/Troubleshooting.md

 <!-- TODO add photo of "view mesh" button -->

-The maximum we'd suggest is about 3mm, and if your printer exceeds this, it's highly suggested you perform the initial assembly steps in the [Assembly Manual](../Assembly/index.md) where the bed screws are adjusted.
+The maximum we'd suggest is about 3mm, and if your printer exceeds this, it's highly suggested you re-perform the initial assembly steps in the [Assembly Manual](../Assembly/index.md) where the bed is fastened to the Z motion stage.

 <!-- TODO add photo of warped bed supports vs good ones -->